-National Bakery Day, established just a few years ago, is an opportunity to celebrate the independent retail bakeries that are part of the driving force behind their communities.
-That day will take on new meaning this year in the wake of the coronavirus pandemic that has brought hardships to each bakery and community.
+National Bakery Day, established just four years ago, is an opportunity to celebrate the independent retail bakeries that are part of the driving force behind their communities.
+That day has taken on new meaning during the COVID-19 pandemic that has brought hardships to each bakery and community.

 The question is, what is the best way to promote this special day to potential visitors who may already be hesitant to visit your bakery during the age of social distancing?